GreenMonkeyBoy/mean-angular2-authentication/README.md

 The server will auto restart on changes, but you still need to refresh your browser.

 ## How to use
 You can create an account in the signup page, then you can loggin in the signin page.
-The accounts are registered in a mongoDB collection.
+The accounts are registered in a mongoDB collection (mean-angular2-authentication).
 An account requires email and password.
 The password is crypted in the collection.

 If you are logged, the private page show you your email, if not, it show you a different message.